weavegitops/application-promotion-podinfo/README.md

 ### Demo Features
 1. Demostrate GitOps and policy checking across a multi-stage build pipeline.
-2. Show a development environment with "instant" image deployment
+2. Show a development environment with "instant" image deployment (uses a github action).
-3. Show a production environment that requires a pull request to deploy a new image
+3. Show a production environment that requires a pull request to deploy a new image.
 4. Show one design pattern for GitOps application promotion: monorepo, instant developer deployment, pull request gate